ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 insecure connections to reach the domain, potentially compromising both security and privacy.

-3. The extended error codes Blocked, Censored, and Filtered defined in Section 4 of {{!RFC8914}} can be returned by a DNS server to provide additional information about the cause of an DNS error.
+3. The extended error codes Blocked and Filtered defined in Section 4 of {{!RFC8914}} can be returned by a DNS server to provide additional information about the cause of an DNS error.